BIGJRA/BIGJRA.github.io/rejuv.md

     -   Drain Punch

 Time for another rift, this guy has 3 shields.
-Luckily since it is so slow, you’ll be able to easily wear it down with good special moves easily.
+Luckily since it is so slow, you'll be able to easily wear it down with good special moves easily.

 Relationship Point Choices